cta-observatory/magic-cta-pipe/README.md

 Finally, the `event_list` key is used to specify some cuts, `quality` or user `selection` cuts.

+### Configuration file magic-cta-pipe\_config\_stereo.yaml ###

+This configuration file is very similar to the previous one, but it should be used when stereo analysis has to be performed.
+In particular, what changes wrt
+`CrabNebula.yaml` is that there is only one telescope name key, namely `magic`.
+This is because the input mask in this case will specify data from both
+M1 and M2 to allow for stereo reconstruction.

 ### hillas\_preprocessing.py ###

 The first script to run the pipeline is `hillas_preprocessing.py`.
 It takes calibrated files (both simulated and real data) as input and processes them: